DaleBinghamSoteriaSoft/cyrinae-portfolio-manager-scripts/README.md

 This is used for testing python and pandas processing on larger CSV type datasets exported from [OpenRMF Professional](https://www.soteriasoft.com/products/openrmf-professional.html) by [Soteria Software](https://www.soteriasoft.com).

+We leverage the APIs in the <a href="https://github.com/SoteriaSoftwareLLC/openrmfpro-automation">Automation Repo</a> and combine them here to do higher level features and calculations using your OpenRMF<sup>&reg;</sup> Professional data.

 CYRINAE is the all encompassing solution of the following items:
 - OpenRMF Professional
 - Elastic AI Service Provider Interface (SPI)